Impairment Loss on Trade Debts

 Method for Computing Interest Adjustments

-IRAS computes interest adjustments using the total asset method (TAM).
+IRAS computes interest adjustments using the total asset method ("TAM").

-Cost of total assets*
+Cost of total assets3

-Interest Incurred on Late CPF Contributions
+Interest Incurred on Late Central Provident Fund (CPF) Contributions

 Interest Incurred on Late Payment of Fees to a Management Corporation for a Strata Title Plan (MCST)

 Late payment interest may be imposed if contributions (including management fees) are not paid to the MCST on time.
 As the late interest payment is not a penalty for committing an offence, it is tax-deductible if it is incurred in the production of income.